Spider-Man and Zoids: The strip adventures

-The strip later reveals that Silverman, the head of the convict program for which the Celeste was used, is actually an android, in much the same vein as both The Terminator and the character Ash from Alien.
+The strip later reveals that Silverman, the head of the convict program for which the Celeste was used, is actually an android.
 He attempts to kill the crew when his identity is revealed and be the only one to escape Zoidstar.
-It turns out the United States government and the corrupt Cybersol Corporation had known about the Zoids, and the Celeste mission was intended to use everyone on board the ship as guinea pigs, prior to a full-scale operation to capture & duplicate the Zoids for military purposes, all for Cybersol's gain.
+It turns out the United States government and the corrupt Cybersol Corporation had known about the Zoids, and the Celeste mission was intended to use everyone on board the ship as guinea pigs, prior to a full-scale operation to capture and duplicate the Zoids for military purposes, all for Cybersol's gain.
 Heller and Silverman battle in an abandoned Zoid production facility and it is believed Silverman is dead.

 Other stories would reveal a second surviving Zoidaryan - Clada - who is self-proclaimed commander of the Blue Zoid army (though considered a mere factory commander by Zoidzilla).
 An annual story would show Namer and Clada knew each other of old, with the former building the invincible Zrk Zoid that Clada piloted to victory over victory.
 Clada's arrogance led the Namer to challenge him to Heroic Combat and - knowing Zrk's weak points - defeat him.
 Their feud would come to a head in the present day, with Namer successful in killing Clada but temporarily losing the trust of the Celeste crew in the process.

-Meanwhile, Mammoth tricks Redhorn into being gunned down by both Zoidzilla and Krark, allowing for him to assume command of the Red Zoids.
+Mammoth tricks Redhorn into being gunned down by both Zoidzilla and Krark, allowing for him to assume command of the Red Zoids.
 Redhorn's android survives though, and he attempts to rebuild his Zoid form, battling the Celeste crew in the process.
 As the humans gain control of the Great Gorgon, Heller is plagued by nightmares of Silverman and the discovery that one of his arms is bionic, shaking his sense of identity.
 It is also revealed Cybersol gave him the bionic arm after they caused an accident that severely injured him and killed his wife, Celeste, and that they are now preparing to send a mercenary team to Zoidstar to capture Zoids.